Home > 3RD CMI-PB PREDICTION CHALLENGE

 The data has been split into two groups:

-• Train/Model building set (Baseline and longitudinal readouts: 2020, 2021 dataset).
+• Training dataset (Baseline and longitudinal readouts: 2020, 2021, and 2022 dataset).
 To build your computational models, use the training set, which includes the outcome (also known as the "ground truth") for each subject.
-Your model will be based on features extracted from longitudinal multi-omics readouts (such as transcriptomics, proteomics, antibody titers, and cell frequency) as well as demographic data (such as age, infancy vaccination and biological sex).
+Your model will be based on features extracted from longitudinal multi-omics readouts (seven assays) as well as demographic data (such as age, infancy vaccination, and biological sex).
 You can create new features using feature engineering techniques.

-• Test/Prediction set (Baseline readouts: 2022 dataset).
-To evaluate your model's performance on new, unseen baseline data, use the test set.
-The test set does not provide the ground truth (longitudinal vaccine response) for each subject.
+• Challenge dataset (Baseline readouts: 2023 dataset).
+Use the challenge dataset to evaluate your model's performance on new, unseen baseline data.
+The challenge dataset does not provide the ground truth (longitudinal vaccine response) for each subject.
 Your task is to predict these outcomes using the model you built.
-Use your model to predict the vaccine response for each subject in the test set.
+Use your model to predict the vaccine response for each subject in the challenge dataset.

 Raw datasets can be downloaded using API endpoints or by directly downloading the files (sftp site) from the following locations.